A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data

-In order to assess the reliability of the fit we explored first the density distributions obtained and compared them with the data in the Galactocentric coordinates $(R,z)$.
-Notice that the actual star counts are representative of the true density convolved with the selection function which is the same for model and data.
-Moreover, while in the fit we did not use the distance, but the parallax distribution, in this post-fit validation tests, we consider pseudo distances, taken as the inverse of the parallax, and compute pseudo $(R,z)$ from it.
-The true $(R,z)$ position of stars generated in the simulation are disregarded.
+In Appendix\ \ref{App:Rz} we show the overall characteristics of the best fit model, notably how the density and kinematics values vary with $R$ and $z$ for each age component.
+In order to assess the reliability of the fit, we first explored the density distributions obtained and compared them with the data in the Galactocentric coordinates $(R,z)$.
+We note that the actual star counts are representative of the true density convolved with the selection function which is the same for model and data.
+Moreover, while in the fit we did not use the distance, but the parallax distribution instead, in these post-fit validation tests, we consider pseudo distances taken as the inverse of the parallax and compute pseudo $(R,z)$ from them.
+The true $(R,z)$ positions of stars generated in the simulation are disregarded.
 To allow fair comparisons between model and data, we compute pseudo ($R,z)$ in the simulation from the parallax with errors.
-In the case of our data set the error on distance in this way is small because of our selection of relatively bright magnitudes $G<17$, and parallaxes larger than 0.4 mas.
-To alleviate the reading of the paper, we dispose in Appendix\ \ref{App:Rz} figures comparing densities of data and model in the ($R,z)$ space, and tangential velocity plots of the medians and standard deviations for different sample selections.
+In the case of our data set, the error on distance in this way is small because of our selection of relatively bright magnitudes $G<17$, and parallaxes larger than 0.4 mas.
+To alleviate the reading of the paper, we provide figures comparing densities of data and model in the ($R,z)$ space in Appendix\ \ref{App:Rz}, along with tangential velocity plots of the medians and standard deviations for different sample selections.
 We present here a summary plot for the density in Fig.\ref{fig:Rzgrid-dens} and velocity histograms in Fig.\ \ref{fig:hist-VT}.